mahsankhaan/appsody/README.md

     ![GitHub Logo](images/s4.png)

-4. Run the `appsody init incubator/nodejs-express none` command to initialize a template.
+4. Run the `appsody init nodejs-express none` command to initialize a template.

 **NOTE**
 We use **"none”** in the above command because we are initializing Appsody in an existing project.
-If you want to initialize from start, then use `*appsody init incubator/nodejs-express simple`  which creates a Node.js application template with Appsody.
+If you want to initialize from start, then use `*appsody init nodejs-express simple`  which creates a Node.js application template with Appsody.

 5. Once the template is successfully initialized, you should see the ‘.appsody-config.yml’ file name in the left navigation of your VS Code editor.